rebeccabilbro/rebeccabilbro.github.io/_posts/2018-08-27-effective-go-pt-2.md

  - Receivers block until there is data to receive.
 If the channel is unbuffered, the sender blocks until the receiver has received the value.
  - If the channel is buffered, the sender blocks only until the value has been copied to the buffer; if the buffer is full, this means waiting until some receiver has retrieved a value.
  - If the calculation can be broken into separate pieces that can execute independently, it can be parallelized, with a channel to signal when each piece completes.

+## Errors

+ - The built-in function `panic` creates a run-time error that will stop the program.
+ - Real library functions should avoid panic.
+If the problem can be masked or worked around, it's always better to let things continue to run rather than taking down the whole program.
+ - A call to `recover` stops the unwinding and returns the argument passed to panic.
+ - `recover` always returns nil unless called directly from a deferred function; deferred code can call library routines that themselves use `panic`, and `recover` without failing.